 When you look at Little Planet photos, you can’t help but smile.
 And they are easy to make, whether you have a smartphone or a “big” camera.
 Their 360-degree, gentle horizon invites you to look, and look a little more.
 Fun for all ages, I like to think.

-I prefer to use a fisheye lens on my Canon 5D camera.
-I take 8 to 12 photographs, while walking in a circle around my tripod.
-Then I seamlessly stitch the panorama together using special software to create a super wide angle view.
+Let’s start with the big cameras… If you use a DSLR camera, many wide-angle lenses will do.
+I won’t go into all the possibilities here, but I’ll give you a tour inside my toolkit: I marry a fisheye lens onto my Canon 5D camera.
+Then I take 8 to 12 photographs while walking in a circle around my tripod.
+Back at the computer, I seamlessly stitch the panorama together using special software to create a super wide-angle view.
 (See Resources below for a tutorial).

 Can you use a smartphone to make Little Planet photos?